moonrepo/dev/packages/vscode-extension/README.md

 The following settings are available for this extension.

-- `moon.workspaceRoot` - Relative path from the opened folder to moon's workspace root.
-Defaults to "`.`".
-This is useful if moon is initialized in a sub-folder.
 - `moon.binPath` - Relative path from moon's workspace root to the moon binary.
 Defaults to `node_modules/@moonrepo/cli/moon`. _Windows will auto-suffix with `.exe`!_
 - `moon.hideTasks` - List of tasks to hide in the projects view, using target syntax.
 Supports fully-qualified targets (`app:build`) and partial targets (`:build` or `*:build`).
 Defaults to `[]`.
+- `moon.logLevel` - The log level to apply to all moon executed commands.
+Defaults to `info`.
+- `moon.rootPrefixes` - List of relative paths from the editor root in which to find moon's workspace root.
+Defaults to `['.']`.
+This is useful if moon is initialized in a sub-folder.

 ## Commands